ProgrammersOfVilnius/pov-server-page/README.rst

 PoV server page
 ===============

-This script sets up web page for your server, listing the following
+This script sets up a web page for your server, listing the following
 information:

 - contents of /root/Changelog